moueza/youtube-comments-CONTRIBUTION-public/README.md

 # youtube-comments-CONTRIBUTION
-To prevent from accidental deletion from Youtube, Google Chrome tabs and to be indexed by Google Search
+-To prevent from accidental deletion from Youtube, Google Chrome tabs -and to be indexed by Google Search
+- + to keep my comments for videos where comments are disabled